 If you’re at Bawley Point in winter (and you’re lucky enough) you’ll catch famous white humpback Migaloo doing his annual frolic up the coastline.
 Any other time of year, make day trips out to Gannet Beach for swimming, Murramarang National Park for bushwalking, and Mimosa Hill Farm, where you can pick some wildflowers.

 Okay so they don’t actually surf.
 (And unfortunately most of us don’t have kangaroos hopping around our backyards, either.)
 But seeing a combination of two of our most iconic natural wonders – ’roos and the beach – is still incredibly cool.

-Depot Beach and the nearby Pebbly and Pretty Beaches, in Murramarang National Park (try saying that fast 3 times) are home to a large population of eastern grey kangaroos, who are usually happy to have a sniff, take a photo with friendly daytrippers – but remember, kangaroos are wild animals, so always approach and treat them with care.
+Depot Beach and the nearby Pebbly and Pretty Beaches, in Murramarang National Park (try saying that fast 3 times) are home to a large population of eastern grey kangaroos, who are usually happy to have a sniff, take a photo with friendly daytrippers – but remember, kangaroos are wild animals and best to keep wildlife wild #don’tfeedit too.
 Stop in on your way between Ulladulla and Batemans Bay, or book a cabin.

 Did you know: If you want to see what life was like here 12,000 years ago, Murramarang Aboriginal Area is home to the largest midden on the South Coast.
 It’s one of NSW’s most important Aboriginal sites – and according to Dreamtime legend, it’s also home to a serpent that created the land.